aframevr/aframe/docs/primitives/a-obj-model.md

 ## Troubleshooting

 If you don't see your model, try scaling it down.
 OBJ models generally have extremely large scales in comparison to A-Frame's scale.

-[mesh]: ./mesh-attributes.md
-[objcomponent]: ../components/obj-model.md